Orange County’s Work Injury Attorney

 If your claim is denied, you still can bring the matter before the Workers’ Compensation Appeals Board.
 If you appeal to the board, it is generally a good idea to have an experienced workers’ compensation attorney represent you because your employer and its insurance company will have attorneys representing them.
 An attorney who specializes in workers’ compensation law will be familiar with all of the rules and procedures for bringing a case before the appeals board, help you collect supporting evidence, and ensure that all of your legal rights are protected.

-Paying for an attorney to represent you should not be an issue because most California workers’ compensation attorneys are paid on a contingency basis, usually a percentage of the award.
+Paying for an attorney to represent you should not be an issue because most Orange County workers’ compensation attorneys are paid on a contingency basis, usually a percentage of the award.
 That means you do not need to pay for the attorney unless your case is successful.